frankframework/frank-manual/CONTRIBUTING.md

 * WeAreFrank!: The name of the company that produces the Frank!Framework.
 The exclamation sign is part of the company name, the dot isn't.
 * Frank!Framework: The product being documented in this manual.
 Note that the exclamation mark is part of the name and that there are two capitals.
 The dot is not part of the name.
-* Frank: A solution produced with the Frank!Framework that can be deployed to a customer.
+* Frank: A solution produced with the Frank!Framework.
 This is the combination of the Frank!Framework and Frank configs deployed on it.
 * Franks: Plural of Frank.
 * Frank config(uration): A set of XML files and property files that configures the Frank!Framework to provide a solution for a customer.
 A Frank config is typically created by a Frank developer.
 This word is also used for a set of adapters that is defined in or included from the same ``Configuration.xml`` file.
-When you have multiple ``Configuration.xml`` files within your Frank, you have multiple Frank configs within your Frank.
+When you have multiple ``Configuration.xml`` files within your Frank, you have multiple Frank configs.
 * ~Frank code~: For Java developers who edit this manual, it is tempting to use this phrase.
 We kindly ask them to write about "Frank config" instead.
 You do not have to be a programmer to use the Frank!Framework.
 * ~Frank language~: Franks are written in XML, not in a propriatary programming language.
 You can say that Frank configurations are XML documents that satisfy the Frank configuration schema.
 * Frank config(uration) schema: The XML schema document that defines what XML code is valid for configuring the Frank!Framework.